Package 'httr2'

 max_tries, max_seconds

-Cap the maximum number of attempts with max_tries or the total elapsed time from the first request with max_seconds.
-If neither option is supplied (the default), req_perform() will not retry.
+Cap the maximum number of attempts (max_tries), the total elapsed time from the first request (max_seconds), or both.

-max_tries is the total number of attempts make, so this should always be greater than one.'
+max_tries is the total number of attempts made, so this should always be greater than one.

 retry_on_failure

-Treat low-level failures as if they are transient errors, and can be retried.
+Treat low-level failures as if they are transient errors that can be retried.

 is_transient